BroadbandForum/obudpst/README.md

-For upstream tests, the feedback messages from the server instruct the client on how it should adjust its transmission rate based on the presence or absence of any sequence errors or delay variation changes observed by the server.
+For upstream tests, the feedback messages from the server instruct the client on how it should adjust its transmission rate based on the presence or absence of sufficient sequence errors or delay variation changes observed by the server.
 For downstream tests, the feedback messages simply communicate any sequence errors or delay variation changes observed by the client.
 In either case, the server is the host executing the algorithm that determines the rate